Overview

 client proxies.
 However, the client shall maintain exclusive responsibility for all legal proceedings

-or other type events pertaining to the account assets, including, but not limited to, class action
+or other types of events pertaining to the account assets, including, but not limited to, class action

 lawsuits.
 Tarbox Family Office, Inc. shall vote proxies in accordance with its Proxy Voting Policy,